 Molten magma may cool off and crystalize beneath the earth’s crust, forming intrusive igneous rocks.
 With time, pressure may cause uplift and rocks end up on the surface.

 Molten magma may also flow to the surface by volcanic action, causing extrusive igneous rocks as they harden and crystalize.

-On the surface, they undergo weathering, erosion and transport.
+On the surface, they undergo weathering, erosion, and transport.
 Sediments are therefore carried to low lying places and into rivers and water bodies.
-The pilling up of sediments cause compaction and cementation.
+The pilling up of sediments causes compaction and cementation.
 Sedimentary rocks form.

 After a long period of pressure and heat from the overlying weight, the igneous and sedimentary rocks buried deep inside the crust change to metamorphic rocks, deep under the earth’s crust.

 Some of the metamorphic rocks begin to melt as they get closer to the molten magma region.
 Some will also undergo uplift to the surface again, in places where volcanic activity is not common.
 If they melt, they get released back to the surface through volcanic activity, especially in places with high tectonic activity.